 If none of the workarounds listed here works for you, then please raise a support ticket, and include the following information

-- The Operating System and version, (including OS build if Windows 10/11 PC).
+• The Operating System and version, (including OS build version).

 Further Information:

-How do I find out the OS build on Windows 10:
+How do I find the OS build on Windows 10:

 1) Click on the Start button, select the Settings option